Communicating Decisions in Times of Uncertainty

-The outbreak of COVID-19 has taught us one thing already—many of the decision-making and communication patterns we’ve relied on for years are not what our teams need when facing uncertainty and disruption.
+The outbreak of COVID-19 in 2020 (and the barrage of challenges since then) have made clear: the decision-making and communication patterns we’ve relied on for years are not what our teams need when facing uncertainty and disruption.

 When we were operating in a “business as usual” environment, we as leaders had time and space to thoroughly validate assumptions, craft clear messages, and issue complete directives.
 The speed of change we’re experiencing now means that we can’t wait until we have all the information to communicate directly with our teams.